-The DHA must verify all information that is used to establish the family's eligibility and level of assistance and is required to obtain the family's consent to collect the information.
+The RHA must verify all information that is used to establish the family's eligibility and level of assistance and is required to obtain the family's consent to collect the information.
 Applicants and program participants must cooperate with the verification process as a condition of receiving assistance.
-The DHA must not pass on the cost of verification to the family.
+The RHA must not pass on the cost of verification to the family.

-The DHA will follow the verification guidance provided by HUD in PIH Notice 2004-01, PIH 2010-19 Verification Guidance, PIH 2012-26, PIH 2013-3, PIH 2013-4, PIH 2013-23, PIH 2013-26, PIH 2015-02, PIH 2015-04 and any subsequent guidance issued by HUD.
-This chapter summarizes those requirements and provides supplementary DHA policies.
+The RHA will follow the verification guidance provided by HUD in PIH Notice 2004-01, PIH 2010-19 Verification Guidance, PIH 2012-26, PIH 2013-3, PIH 2013-4, PIH 2013-23, PIH 2013-26, PIH 2015-02, PIH 2015-04, PIH 2018-24, PIH 2018-18, streamlining verification, and any subsequent guidance issued by HUD.
+This chapter summarizes those requirements and provides supplementary RHA policies.